ai/size-limit/README.md

        width="650" height="335">
 </p>

-To be really accurate, Size Limit create empty webpack project in memory.
+To be really specific, Size Limit creates an empty webpack project in memory.
-Then it adds your library as dependency to this project and calculate real cost of your libraries including all dependencies and webpack’s polyfills for `process`, etc.
+Then, it adds your library as a dependency to the project and calculates the real cost of your libraries, including all dependencies, webpack’s polyfills for process, etc.

 <p align="center">
   <a href="https://evilmartians.com/?utm_source=size-limit">